ITU-BDSA23-GROUP23/Chirp/docs/report.md

 Maybe incorporate functionality of a normal social media app?
 -->

-In our program the user post messages in the form of a cheep. the Cheep class is a model, it represents what a cheep is.
+In our program, the user posts messages in the form of a cheep. the Cheep class is a model representing what a cheep is.
 A cheep consists of an id, Author, message, TimeStamp, and a list of Reactions

 The author class represents a user of our application. it contains all the information the program needs to model a user.

-The reaction class is used to keep track of the different reactions a user can have given a cheep.
+The reaction class is used to keep track of the different reactions a user can append to a cheep.
 It contains the reaction type, the author, and the cheep that has been reacted to.

 We have repositories for author and cheep.
 These repositories contain the methods to manipulate and retrieve data in/from the database.

-The repositories are used in the outer part of the onion.
-We use Data transfer objects to send and receive data between the different layers of our program.
-The DTOs contain the same information as the classes but they are not used as entity classes for the model.
-So they are safer when dealing with the user, to make sure the user can't change the database in an unwanted way.
+We use Data transfer objects (DTOs) to send and receive data between the different layers of our program.
+The DTOs contain the same information as the classes, but they are not used as entity classes for the model.
+So they are a safe way to make sure the user can't change the database in an unwanted way.

 ## Architecture — In the small